arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 By completing this hands-on lab you learned how to:

-* Create a new Windows Azure Active Directory tenant
+* Create a new Microsoft Azure Active Directory tenant
 * Provision an MVC application in the AD tenant
 * Explore the configuration of the application Authentication
 * Query Active Directory data using Graph AD API